FacilicomChat/Facilicom-Chatbot/README.md

 Click the **Deploy to Render** button above, connect your GitHub account, and watch your chatbot go live.

 ### Manual steps (if preferred)
-1. Push this folder to GitHub as `facilicom-chatbot`.
+1. Push this folder to GitHub as `facilicom-chatbox`.
 2. Go to [https://render.com](https://render.com) → *New → Web Service*.
 3. Connect your GitHub repo.
 4. Render will auto-detect settings from `render.yaml`.